The new car brands coming to the UK this year

 Confused by all the new cars coming to the UK?
 Let Autocar guide you through the who, what, where and when

-If you’re a regular Autocar reader, you will have been seeing the news pinging with updates about the new car brands coming to the UK.
+If you’re a regular Autocar reader, you will have noticed a steady stream of updates about new car brands entering the UK market.

-The influx of manufacturers entering our market can mostly be attributed to two reasons: the rise of the Chinese car industry and the buying habits of the public.
+This wave of fresh manufacturers can largely be traced back to two main factors: the rapid rise of the Chinese car industry and shifting consumer behaviour.

-China is the world’s largest market for new cars, with more than 30 million being sold there in 2023 alone.
-It’s logical then, that many Chinese firms are now bringing their wares to Europe and the UK.
+China is now the world’s largest market for new cars, with some 23.5 million sold there in 2024 alone.
+It’s no surprise, then, that many Chinese car makers are turning their attention to Europe – including the UK.

 Denza